How to Heal Leaky Gut Syndrome: Everything You Need to Know About This Digestive Condition

 - Unexplained weight gain or weight loss

-Since leaky gut is a “newly” accepted condition (it was previously thought to be a myth and dismissed by healthcare practitioners), research is still emerging on the impact of leaky gut on our health.
+Since leaky gut is a “newly” accepted condition (it was previously thought to be a myth and dismissed by modern healthcare practitioners, only accepted in integrative medicine), research is still emerging on the impact of leaky gut on our health.
 That means there could still be links to other medical conditions we have yet to learn about.

 If you have any of these health symptoms, you may have had an “aha!” moment as you’ve been reading up on leaky gut.
 So, what now?
 Let’s take a look at what causes leaky gut in the first place and what you can do instead to begin healing your gut right now.